Candy Comparison: Otoko Ume Sheet vs Umeboshi no Sheet

 This Otoko Ume Candy has plenty of flavor of Umeboshi plums.
-It has a distinctive sour flavor and isn’t sweet at all.
+It features a sour taste characteristic of Umeboshi and isn’t sweet at all.

-According to the ingredient list on the back of the package, the Nobel’s Otoko Ume Sheet candy mainly consists of Ume plum flesh (made in China), salt, cornstarch, sugar, starch syrup, acidifiers, amino acid, sorbitol, and sweeteners (aspartame, L-phenylalanine compound).
+According to the ingredient list on the back of the package, the Nobel Otoko Ume Sheet candy mainly consists of Ume plum flesh (made in China), salt, cornstarch, sugar, starch syrup, acidifier, amino acids, sorbitol, and sweeteners (aspartame, L-phenylalanine compound).

 iFactory Umeboshi no Sheet

-iFactory Umeboshi no Sheet is thin in thickness and light in color compared to Nobel Otoko Ume Sheet.
+In contrast, iFactory Umeboshi no Sheet is thin in thickness and light in color compared to the Nobel Otoko Ume Sheet above.

-Although this Umeboshi candy has a texture like a sheet of chewing gum, unlike chewing gum, it melts away.
+This Japanese Umeboshi candy has a texture like a sheet of chewing gum, but unlike chewing gum, it melts away in the mouth.

 Right after you put the Umeboshi no Sheet in the mouth, you will get a sweet taste from the candy.
-But when you chew the candy for a while, its taste changes into somewhat sour.
+But when you chew the candy for a while, the taste changes into somewhat acid.

-According to the ingredient list on the back of the package, the iFactory’s Umeboshi no Sheet candy mainly consists of Ume plums, sugar, high fructose corn syrup, salt, starch, sweeteners (aspartame, L-phenylalanine compound) acidifiers, and amino acid.
+According to the ingredient list on the back of the package, the iFactory Umeboshi no Sheet candy mainly consists of Ume plums, sugar, high fructose corn syrup, salt, starch, sweeteners (aspartame, L-phenylalanine compound), acidifier, and amino acids.